top of page

 Throughout my life, my passions have consistently revolved around bikes and cycling, music and stereos, and martial arts.
 While I participated in common childhood sports like baseball, soccer, and hockey, lacrosse and waterpolo , they never truly resonated with me.
 I found more enjoyment sitting in my room listening to bands like Kiss, Black Sabbath, Van Halen, and Genesis.
 Receiving a cool stereo at 15 solidified my interest in audio, and by my early twenties, I had a nice Linn setup with Mission 753 speakers.

-For work, I spent time building pool tables for a major North American company.
+For work, I put in hard time building pool tables for a major North American company.
 The pay was decent, but the heavy lifting was physically demanding, especially since I'm not a large guy.
 At 26, I bought my first house, ensuring it had a yard for my husky and a dedicated room for my stereo.
 It was a great little place, and around that time, I even dabbled in dog sled racing, which was incredibly fun.
 Unfortunately, this was just before the internet became widespread, so I don't have tons of photos for proof.

 Soon after, I began showcasing my racks at North American audio shows and gained a few dealers.
 A pivotal moment was when Knut Skogrand of Skogrand Cables invited me to display my racks in their room at a show in Denver, Colorado.
 I was nervous, unsure if my creations were good enough for such high-end equipment, but I went for it.